Structure of connected nested automorphism groups: Nested Groups

-We recall results on locally nilpotent subsets from \cite{Skutin}, see also exposition in \cite{DaiLN} and \cite{BPZ}.
-Let $B$ be a commutative algebra with unit, without zero divisors, and of finite transcendence degree over a field $\mathbb{L}$ of characteristic zero.
+We recall results on locally nilpotent subsets following~\cite{Skutin}, see also expositions in~\cite{DaiLN} and~\cite{BPZ}.
+Let $B$ be a unital commutative algebra that is an integral domain of finite transcendence degree over a field $\mathbb{L}$ of characteristic zero.